 Policy 4125: Incident Response

 Note: While CU PolicyPro does not contain a Cybersecurity Policy per se, Policies 4120 and 4125 used together fulfill cybersecurity policy expectations.
-It is also important to note that Policy 4120 is more than a cybersecurity policy, in that it includes physical security and other, non-‘cyber’ security considerations.
+It is also important to note that Policy 4120 is more than a cybersecurity policy, in that it includes physical security and other, non cybe’ security considerations.

-Model Policy Revised Date: 4/13/2023
+Model Policy Revised Date12/24/2024

 General Policy Statement:

-[[CUname]] (Credit Union) recognizes its responsibility to safeguard member information and will treat the private financial information of the Credit Union's members ("member information") with appropriate care in order to maintain the confidentiality, integrity and security of member information.
+[[CUname]] (Credit Union) recognizes its responsibility to safeguard member information and will treat the private financial information of the Credit Union's members ("member information") with appropriate care to maintain the confidentiality, integrity, and security of member information.
 The Credit Union will ensure that incidents of unauthorized access to member information are addressed immediately, including notice to the membership as well as the proper authorities.
 The purpose of this policy is to set forth the guidelines for management and staff to use in establishing and maintaining policies and procedures to address incidents of unauthorized access to member information.
 The Credit Union will comply with all applicable laws and regulations governing the safeguarding of member information including NCUA Guidelines for Safeguarding Member Information (12 CFR Part 748 Appendices A and B, Part 749 Appendix B) (the "Guidelines") and all other applicable laws and regulations regarding the safeguarding of member information.

 Definitions:

-Compromise means the unauthorized disclosure, modification, substitution, or use of sensitive data or the unauthorized modification of a security-related system, device, or process in order to gain unauthorized access.
+Compromise means the unauthorized disclosure, modification, substitution, or use of sensitive data or the unauthorized modification of a security-related system, device, or process to gain unauthorized access.

 Cyber Incident is an occurrence that actually or imminently jeopardizes, without lawful authority, the integrity, confidentiality, or availability of information on an information system or actually or imminently jeopardizes, without lawful authority, an information system.

-Cyberattack means an attack, via cyberspace, targeting an enterprise's use of cyberspace for the purpose of disrupting, disabling, destroying, or maliciously controlling a computing environment/infrastructure; or destroying the integrity of the data or sealing controlled information.
+Cyberattack means an attack, via cyberspace, targeting an enterprise's use of cyberspace to disrupt, disable, destroy, or maliciously control a computing environment/infrastructure; or destroying the integrity of the data or stealing controlled information.

 Disruption means an unplanned event that causes an information system to be inoperable for a length of time.

 Event Any observable occurrence in a system and/or network.
-Events sometimes provide indication that an incident is occurring (CNSSI-4009).
-Events occur without supporting log evidence of incident.
+Events sometimes indicate that an incident is occurring (CNSSI-4009).
+Events occur without supporting log evidence of an incident.

 Event examples: